 One of the main costs related to the registration of a Swiss GmbH is the minimum share capital, which must have a value of CHF 20,000.
 Investors have to prepare various company documents with a local notary; the services of a Swiss public notary range between CHF 700 - 2,000.
 Any newly formed company in Switzerland is also required to register with the Commercial Register.

-The registration with the institution is bound by the payment of a standard fee, which has a value of CHF 600.
+Businessmen who want to open an LLC in Switzerland in 2023, should know that the registration with the institution is bound by the payment of a standard fee, which has a value of CHF 600.
 This fee is applicable as long as the legal entity is registered with a capital of maximum CHF 200,000.
 In the case of businesses registered with a higher capital, of CHF 1 million, the company’s founders will also be asked to pay a tax that is known as the stamp duty.
 The value of the stamp duty is calculated as a percentage of the company’s capital and it is usually imposed at a rate of 1%.

 Registering a trading name for a Swiss GmbH